Thomas Smythe: Business and political career

 In 1580, young Smythe was admitted to the freedom of the Worshipful Company of Haberdashers and also of the Worshipful Company of Skinners.
 He quickly rose to wealth and distinction after entering politics to augment his business.

 Smythe was made Auditor for the City of London from 1597 to 1598, and Treasurer of St Bartholomew's Hospital from 1597 to 1601.
 In 1597, he was briefly elected to Parliament for Aylesbury.
 In 1599, he was elected alderman for Farringdon Without and chosen as one of the two sheriffs of the City of London for 1600.

 Smythe financed numerous Elizabethan-era trade ventures and voyages of exploration during the early 17th century.
 In 1592, Smythe obtained settlement rights to the Virginia colony from Sir Walter Raleigh.

 When the East India Company was formed in October 1600, Smythe was appointed as its first governor by the charter dated 31 December, a position he held for only four months.

 In February 1600–01, Smythe, serving as London's sheriff, was suspected of being a supporter of the Robert Devereux, 2nd Earl of Essex who, on 8 February, went to Smythe's house in Gracechurch Street.
-Smythe advised Essex to turn himself in to the Lord Mayor of London.
+Smythe advised Essex to turn himself in to John Garrard, the Lord Mayor of London.
 When Essex refused, Smythe left to confer with the Lord Mayor.
 When Smythe was later accused of complicity in the Essex Rebellion, he was examined before the Privy Council.
 He was fired from his office of sheriff and committed to the Tower of London.
-However, his imprisonment proved short due to Queen Elizabeth's death on 24 March 1603.
+His imprisonment ended with Queen Elizabeth's death on 24 March 1603.

 On 13 May 1603, after the accession of James I, Smythe was knighted.
 Later that year he was re-elected to Parliament for Dunwich in place of Sir Valentine Knightley, who was chosen to sit for Northamptonshire.

 After one of his sons married intro the aristocracy, Smythe became part of the "court faction" along with Robert Rich, 2nd Earl of Warwick.
 In 1614, Smythe was elected Member of Parliament for Sandwich and for Saltash in 1622.

 In 1603, Smythe was re-elected governor of the East India Company, and, with one break in 1606–1607, continued to hold that office until July 1621, when he was discovered to be involved in the Virginia Company scandal.
 During this period, the company established trade with India.

-Meanwhile, in 1604, Smythe was appointed one of the receivers for the Duchy of Cornwall, and, in June, was named special ambassador to the Russian Tsar Boris Godunov.
+Meanwhile, in 1604, Smythe with his younger brother Richard Smythe were appointed as receivers for the Duchy of Cornwall, and, in June, was named special ambassador to the Russian Tsar Boris Godunov.
 Like Smythe's grandfather, Sir Andrew Judde, Lord Mayor of London (1550) and one of the founders of the Muscovy Company, Smythe involved himself in the Muscovy trade.
 Sailing from Gravesend on 13 June 1603, his party arrived at Arkhangelsk on 22 July, and was taken by way of Kholmogory and Vologda to Yaroslavl, where the tsar was.